someonesdad1/hobbyutil/project_list.md

 [util/cnt.zip](util/cnt.zip) | Command-line utility to count the number of bytes in a file and present a histogram of the results.
 [util/color.py](util/color.py) | Python module to provide color printing to a console window.
 Should work on both Windows and Linux.
 [util/dedent.py](util/dedent.py) | Python function that will remove the common space characters from a set of text lines from files given on the command line or stdin.
 [util/dep.py](util/dep.py) | Script to display a python program's module dependencies.
+The modules are classified by type.
+It won't find *.pyc/*.pyo files nor modules the imports depend on.
 [util/ds.zip](util/ds.zip) | Contains python scripts to help you launch datasheets, manuals, and other documentation files from a command line prompt.
 I use this script to lauch manuals and ebooks and it quickly finds the ones I want amongst thousands of files.
 [util/dup.py](util/dup.py) | Python script to find duplicated files in a directory tree.
 [util/ext.py](util/ext.py) | Python script to make a list of the extensions used in file names and their counts in the directories given on the command line.
 [util/fdiff.zip](util/fdiff.zip) | Contains python scripts that can identify differences in two directory trees and perform updates as needed to synchronize these two trees.
 [util/fit.py](util/fit.py) | Provides a python function to fit a string of words into a given number of columns.
+[util/func.py](util/func.py) | Python script to list the functions and classes used in the files given on the command line.
+[util/getinput.zip](util/getinput.zip) | A python module that gets input data in a variety of ways.
+Gets lines or tokens from a set of files or prompts the user for numbers (the numbers can be restricted to an interval and can include uncertainty or physical units).
+The lines and token getters are generators and can use functional programming tools.
 [util/goto.py](util/goto.py) | Contains a sh-type shell function and a python script that let you navigate around to various directories from a shell command line.
 A number of UNIX users have told me they couldn't live without this tool once they started using it.
 [util/lib.zip](util/lib.zip) | Python script command line tool to provide a facility for keeping snippets of code handy.
 [util/lnk.py](util/lnk.py) | Python script to list the files in two directory trees that are hard-linked together.
 If you have GNU find, the -samefile option can be used to do this too.